nextflow-io/nextflow/docs/plugins.md

 Nextflow has a plugin system that allows the use of extensible components that are downloaded and installed at runtime.

-## Default plugins
+## Core plugins

-Nextflow has a set of *default* plugins, which are downloaded only when they are needed at runtime.
+Nextflow has a set of *core* plugins, which are downloaded only when they are needed at runtime.
 This allows Nextflow to support a wide variety of extensions out-of-the-box without bloating the core application binary.

 ### `nf-amazon`